Awaji puppets that have been handed down to various places

 "Our company Inari Daimyojin Kanei 15 tiger tiger Suzue Shirobei Fujiwara Masamori Awaji Kunijo Sanjo Eup Shimomori Tokoya"

-According to these, Shirobei was the younger brother of Matagoro Suzue in Sanjo Village, and moved to Morioka in 1638 or 18th year of Kanei.
+According to these, Shirobei was the younger brother of Matagoro Suzue of Sanjo Village, and moved to Morioka in 1638 or 18th year of Kanei, and used various arts for viewing by Nao Genshige at the castle Nakamotomaru.
 As a result, this became a custom, and every New Year, he began to work in the castle as a "Do Kaorubo Morioka" (probably the Sanbaso), and he was allowed to entertain in the territory.
 Nanbu Shigenao, the second feudal lord of the Morioka domain, was influenced by his mother, who was the younger sister of Gamo Ujisato, and liked Kamigata culture.
 He is a person who was a "close samurai" ("Nanbu Shigenao").

 Two volumes of "Michikabo Biography" were reported to the Suzue family.
 It is possible that Shirobei's migration during the Kanei era was based on the date "Kanei 15th Buntsuki 12th" in this "Michikabo Biography", so it cannot be immediately made a historical fact.
 As for the operation on the 4th day of the New Year of Kanei 18th year, no supporting evidence has been obtained so far.